Stuck on Autopilot? Come Back to Your Body

 E: Expand your positive intentions to all people everywhere.
 You might say, “May all people feel safe, be strong, be happy.”

-This article also appeared in the June 2016 issue of Mindful magazine.
+A version of this article also appeared in the June 2016 issue of Mindful magazine.